cmfraser1380/ldc-github-pages-template/index.md

 # Landscape Data Commons Docs

-This is an example of a home page for the Landscape Data Commons (LDC) documentation site
+This is an example of a home page for the Landscape Data Commons (LDC) documentation site.

 ## Section 1